Wozniacki demands action after Miami Open abuse

+Caroline Wozniacki has called on Miami Open organisers to act after members of her family were subject to death threats during her defeat to Monica Puig on Friday.

-Australian Open champion Wozniacki was the No.2 seed for the WTA Premier Mandatory event and was making her first appearance after a bye in the first round.
+Australian Open champion Wozniacki was seeded second for the WTA Premier Mandatory event and was making her first appearance after a bye in the first round.

 The Dane was unable to make a winning start against the Olympic champion, though, as Puig battled back from a first-set bagel to prevail 0-6 6-4 6-4.

-Wozniacki later made allegations of abuse from the crowd, aimed at herself, her parents and her fiance David Lee's young niece and nephew.
+And Wozniacki has made allegations of abuse from the crowd, aimed at herself, her parents and her fiance David Lee's young niece and nephew.

 The 27-year-old revealed the details of the verbal attacks in a Twitter post, in which she called for something to be done by tournament officials.